FStarLang/FStar/CONTRIBUTIONS.md

 Contributors to F\* are required to sign the contributor's license agreement provided by https://cla.opensource.microsoft.com/

-Contributions are received under the Apache 2.0 license.
+The code of F* is released under the Apache 2.0 license.

 # Pull requests